Improving Quality of Life for Multiple Myeloma Patients

-In addition to services related to diagnosis and treatment, multiple myeloma patients usually require other services to maintain a high quality of life.
-These services may include:
+Beyond diagnosis and treatment, multiple myeloma patients usually require additional services to maintain a high quality of life.

-Radiation therapy is used for multiple myeloma patients who have bone damage that has not responded to other treatments.
-Patients with symptoms of bone damage — including pain and numbness, tingling or muscle weakness — may find relief with radiation treatment.
+When other treatments are not effective, patients with symptoms of bone or nerve damage — pain and numbness, tingling or muscle weakness — may find relief with radiation treatment.

 Multiple myeloma cells interfere with bone growth and cause bone destruction, so bones can become thin wherever there are cancerous plasma cells.
 Your treatment may include drugs called bisphosphonates or Inhibitors of Receptor Activator of NF-κB Ligand (RANKL) to strengthen your bones, prevent bone thinning and help reduce the risk of fractures.
 These drugs may also help relieve bone pain.
 Bone-strengthening drugs used for multiple myeloma include zoledronate, pamidronate or denosumab.